cernbox/smashbox/protocol/protocol.md

 * `versioning`: Flag if server supports big file versioning
 * `version`: detailed server version information
 * `meta`: ocs meta information

+Other apps add detail information to the capabilities, to indicate the availability of certain features, for example notifications.

 ## WEBDAV